 Answer 7: The Shortfin Mako Shark is the fastest of the shark species reaching speed of 60 miles per hour when in pursuit of prey like tuna and other fish.

 Question 8: Do sharks Have predators?

 Answer 8: Yes they do and even the great white has.
-Orca wales also know as killer wales will attack great white sharks.
+Orca whales also know as killer whales will attack great white sharks.
 Although it is rare it can happen.
 Sharks are generally the rulers of the oceans.

 Question 9: Do sharks have a good sense of smell?

 Answer 9: Sharks have an amazing sense of smell.
 A shark can smell even a single drop of blood in the water.
 Just because a shark picks up a sense of blood in the water it doesn’t mean it will go on the hunt.
 A shark will only eat when hungry.